 Whether you use a TV or a projector, your theater system needs to be calibrated to provide the best image quality.
-To brighten the image in the show room, most display manufacturers intentionally change the display calibration away from industry standards to make the display brighter.
-Unfortunately, most displays do not have the controls necessary to undo these errors.
-Often their calibration controls are not mathematically correct, making proper calibration impossible without an external calibration device such as the Radiance Pro.
+To brighten the image in the show room, most display manufacturers intentionally change the display calibration away from industry standards to make them brighter.
+Unfortunately, most displays do not have the controls necessary to undo these errors, and often calibration controls are not mathematically correct, making proper calibration impossible without an external calibration device such as the Radiance Pro.

-Correcting these intentional errors, and other unintentional errors so you "See what the director intended $^{TM}$ " is a primary function of the Radiance Pro.
+Correcting these intentional errors, and other unintentional errors so you "See what the director intended[TM]" is a primary function of the Radiance Pro.

-It is recommended that you hire a professional calibrator, to perform the calibration.
-An experienced professional calibrator who has the necessary tools and experience, with both 1D and 3D LUT based calibration, is necessary to extract the best performance from your theater.
+It is recommended that a professional calibrator be hired to perform the calibration.
+An experienced professional calibrator has the necessary tools, and experience with both 1D and 3D LUT based calibration, is necessary to extract the best performance from your theater.
 However, you can improve your picture without hiring a professional.
-You just need to learn how to use the Lumagen test patterns.
-Then you need to spend time learning how various calibration controls interact and how they affect image quality.
-The most important step is to properly adjustment the Black Level in the TV or projector menu.
+You will need to learn how to use the Lumagen test patterns.
+Then you need to spend time learning how various calibration controls interact and how they affect image quality, with the most important step being proper adjustment of the Black Level in the TV's, or projector's, menu.